zo0o0ot/speaker-page/content/slides/finding-your-voice/index.md

 # Finding a CFP (Call for Presenters)
 ![devfest-cfp](images/devfest-cfp.png)
 ???
+You have ideas.
 You want to present.
 Conferences need presenters.
 What happens?
 - Usually, you find a CFP, or call for presenters.
 - A CFP usually indicates the date, the place, and sometimes the preferred subjects for presentation.
-- There is usually a deadline.
+- There is usually a deadline, several months before the conference.
 Pay attention to that.
 - Check your calendar, and look at your list of ideas.
 It's time to get to work.
 ---
 class:img-caption